Data Definition Language (DDL)

 Example:

-SELECT CURRENT_USER; SET CURRENT_USER = piet; SELECT CURRENT_USER;
+SET CURRENT_USER = piet;

-For details see: Documentation/SQLReference/DataDefinition/Privileges/Users
+For details see: Privileges/Users and: Variables.

-See also: CURRENT_USER
+See also: CURRENT_USER.

 SET SESSION_USER